ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > Note - Satisfaction is very easy to locate in this case because it is one of the first few fields in the list.
 You can also search for columns names using the Find area at the top of the screen.

-Next we want to look at satisfaction by customer type, so we need to select the Satisfaction column and then Control-Click the Customer type column and drag them to Panel 2.
+Next we want to look at satisfaction by customer type, so we need to select the Satisfaction column and then Control-Click (**Command and Click on Mac**) the Customer type column and drag them to Panel 2.

 ![](cmedia/image51.png)